shubhi124081/nicheEvol_ms/README.md

 > ⚠️ Note: All models were originally run on a High Performance Cluster using 8 CPUs.
 Running the full pipeline on a personal machine may be computationally intensive.
 Precomputed results are available on [Zenodo](https://doi.org/10.5281/zenodo.15090785).

+### 4. Note on convergence

+These models were particularly sensitive to priors on the GP hyperparameters.
+Tight priors were used to aid identifiability, as detailed in the limitations.
+Despite this, convergence remained challenging, and small variations in implementation may impact reproducibility.

 ---

 ## Figures & Visualizations